How to Use a Simple Spice Like Turmeric for Anxiety

 You don’t have to learn a lot of new recipes to add turmeric to the table.
 Start easy by adding it to dishes you already serve, as part of a healthy diet.
 Take a savory egg dish (veggie omelet, scrambled eggs, deviled eggs, frittata) to the next level of flavor by adding a dash or more of turmeric to the eggs while cooking.
 Whip up a smoothie for breakfast with yogurt and mango, then take the yellow a step further by adding your new favorite spice.
 Is chicken noodle soup on the menu tonight?
 How about macaroni and cheese?
 A little extra turmeric in these favorite dishes enhances the flavor while blending right in.

 Once you start using turmeric in your cooking, you might not want to stop.
 There’s a whole host of delicious and exotic dishes that really put turmeric on center stage.
 You can make various chicken dishes, like honey-roasted turmeric chicken or broccoli chicken stir fry.
-You might cook a traditional Indian curry dish, like this one with cauliflower.
-Or for a vegan and gluten-free option, give this spicy lentil dish a try.
+You might cook a traditional Indian curry dish with cauliflower.
+Or for a vegan and gluten-free option, try a spicy lentil dish.

 When it comes to kids, the easiest way to introduce them to turmeric is to add the spice to golden milk.
 Here’s how you make this tasty beverage: